HNLMS K XI: World War II

 From the German attack on the Netherlands in 1940 until the moment Japan declared war, K XI operated out of Surabaya.
 In early 1941 K XI was part of the 2nd Division of the Dutch East Indies Submarine Flotilla, with K X, K XII and K XIII.
 From 8 December 1941 to 23 January 1942, K XI fell under British operational command and conducted patrols east of Malaya.

 From 23 January 1942 until the fall of Dutch East Indies in March 1942 K XI was in maintenance.
 During this time the ship conducted only one patrol west of Sumatra.
 Because of the fall of the Dutch East Indies, K XI fled to Colombo.
 During the voyage to Colombo, K XI picked up survivors from the sloop HMAS Yarra, depot ship Anking and Dutch ship Parigi, attacked and sunk by a Japanese fleet.

 In Colombo K XI was under British operational command.
 The ship was used as a target ship by the Royal Navy and the Royal Indian Navy for ASW and ASDIC exercises.
 At the request of the Royal Navy K XI was transferred to Fremantle, Australia, on 20 February 1945, arriving on 22 March.
 K XI was decommissioned in early April 1945.

 Fate

 K XI was towed to HMAS Leeuwin III (Royal Freshwater Bay Yacht Club) where she was partially stripped and the deck gun was donated as a memento to the Yacht Club.
 K XI was then handed over to the Royal Australian Navy in Fremantle for transmission to the Australian Disposal Committee.
 Towed down river at North Quay it sank after a valve was left open.
-The submarine was salvaged six weeks later, K XI was stripped further before being towed out to the "Ships Graveyard" site west of Rottnest Island and scuttled in September 1946.
+The submarine was salvaged six weeks later, K XI was stripped further before being towed out to the Rottnest ship graveyard site west of Rottnest Island and scuttled in September 1946.